Suze Orman: Career

 The Suze Orman Show began airing on CNBC in 2002.
 In February 2008, Orman gave away copies of her book Women and Money for free, following an appearance on The Oprah Winfrey Show, generating almost two million downloads.
 2008–2010, she was portrayed on Saturday Night Live by Kristen Wiig.
 Orman has been featured on the Food Network's Paula's Party.
 In January 2011, Orman appeared on Oprah's Allstars.
 In January 2012, Orman's six-episode TV series America's Money Class with Suze Orman premiered on OWN: Oprah Winfrey Network.
 For this show, Orman answered questions about money management.
 Money Class lasted six episodes.

 Orman wrote a financial advice column for O, The Oprah Magazine.
 She is the former author of Yahoo!'s "Money Matters" and writes for the Costco Connection Magazine.
 She contributed to The Philadelphia Inquirer, Lowes MoneyWorks and Your Business at Home Magazine.

 Orman's final episode of The Suze Orman Show aired on March 28, 2015, reportedly so that Orman could develop a new series, Suze Orman's Money Wars, for Warner Bros.
 Telepictures Productions.
 Orman hoped the show would premiere in 2016, but it was not produced.

 In 2016, Orman was appointed as a personal finance educator for the United States Army and Army Reserve.

 In 2018, Suze began serving as a Special Advocate for the National Domestic Violence Hotline, to help spread awareness regarding financial abuse.

+In 2020, Suze Orman became a cofounder of SecureSave, a fintech company spun out of Pioneer Square Labs.
+SecureSave was acquired in 2025 by HSA Bank, a health savings account administrator owned by Webster Bank.

 Suze is currently the podcast host of the twice-weekly Suze Orman's Women & Money Podcast.

-In 2020, Suze co-founded SecureSave, a company whose sole purpose is to change the savings rate in America by providing employer-matched emergency savings plans for employees.

 Personal life

 In February 2007, Orman stated that she is a lesbian.
 Orman has been married to Kathy Travis (nicknamed KT) since 2010.
 Travis is also her business partner.
-According to Orman, "KT’s career has been building brands, and I’m a brand."
+According to Orman, "KT's career has been building brands, and I'm a brand."

 In 2008, Orman donated money to the Democratic Party.
 In a 2008 interview with Larry King, she said she favors the policies of the Democratic Party and Barack Obama, especially regarding people in same-sex relationships.